Impressum Law: The German Telemedia Act’s Curse for Micro-Influencers

 The German Telemedia Act, a legislation which is far from being considered even remotely controversial, is actually posing a great risk to micro-influencers.
 For purposes of this post, micro-influencers are influencers with a following between 1,000 and 100,000 followers (CMS WiRE, December 2018).
 Instead of enabling such influencers to safely start posting on the internet with a view to earning money from their online content creation, it forces them to publicly share private data in order to continue to be able to post.
 Let us take a look at this odd phenomenon:

-The big fear of small content creators are imprints (Impressum in German) which are mandatory for certain websites and even social media accounts.
-The Federal Ministry for Justice and Consumer Protection (BMJV) describes imprints as a sort of “business card” for websites, enabling visitors of the websites to identify who is responsible for the websites (BMJV, Impressumspflicht).
+The big fear of small content creators are legal notices (Impressum in German) which are mandatory for certain websites and even social media accounts.
+The Federal Ministry for Justice and Consumer Protection (BMJV) describes a legal notice as a sort of “business card” for websites, enabling visitors of the websites to identify who is responsible for the websites (BMJV, Impressumspflicht).
 But the comparison drawn by the Ministry is far from perfect: a business card gives its creator a choice regarding which information to include.
 For some, merely including a URL and an email address may be enough.
 Others may wish to include an office address.

-When a website falls under a duty to provide an imprint (Impressumspflicht), there is no choice as to what information will be included.
+When a website falls under a duty to provide a legal notice (Impressumspflicht), there is no choice as to what information will be included.
 Instead, the law lays down the requirements for which information needs to be included on the website.
 This can pose a danger to micro-influencers on the internet.
-This post will first examine the requirements for an imprint as applicable to micro-influencers and will then consider why the German Impressumspflicht poses a risk to such influencers.
+This post will first examine the requirements for a legal notice as applicable to micro-influencers and will then consider why the German Impressumspflicht poses a risk to such influencers.

 Impressumspflicht – When Does it Arise?

-Whether someone is under a duty to provide an imprint on their website is regulated by § 5(1) of the German Telemedia Act (BMJV, Telemediengesetz, § 5).
+Whether someone is under a duty to provide a legal notice on their website is regulated by § 5(1) of the German Telemedia Act (BMJV, Telemediengesetz, § 5).
 The translation used here is by the Hunton Privacy Blog(emphasis added).

 Service providers must render the following information easily, directly and permanently accessible for telemedia which are offered commercially, generally in return for a fee